 March 7, 1862 — McCulloch is Killed, and Van Dorn Falters

 The assault got off to a bad start for the Confederates.
-Delays slowed both Rebel columns and by dawn, Union scouts had detected both threats.
+Delays slowed both Confederate columns and by dawn, Union scouts had detected both threats.
 Curtis used the time to turn his army around to face the Rebel assaults.

 Curtis also dispatched troops under Colonel Peter J. Osterhaus to determine the strength of the Confederates to the west of his army.
-These soldiers came into contact with a Rebel column and killed McCulloch during the ensuing melee.
+These soldiers came into contact with a Confederate column and killed McCulloch during the ensuing melee.
 Brigadier General James McIntosh assumed command of the column, but the Yankees killed him too a short time later.
 The remaining senior officers could not organize an effective attack in the resulting chaos.

 Van Dorn’s column fared much better, pushing the Union forces back throughout the day.
 Still, the Federals did not break.
-By nightfall, the Rebels ran low on ammunition because Van Dorn had abandoned his supply lines in his haste to get around the Yankees.
+By nightfall, the Confederate ran low on ammunition because Van Dorn had abandoned his supply lines in his haste to get around the Yankees.
 During the night, Curtis shifted the bulk of his army to deal with Van Dorn’s column.

-On March 8, Curtis used his superior artillery to drive the Rebels from the field.
+On March 8, Curtis used his superior artillery to drive the Confederates from the field.
 By noon, the Federals had won the battle.
 By late evening, the remnants of the defeated Confederate Army of the West gathered at Van Winkle’s Mill southeast of the battlefield.
 Having exhausted the three days’ worth of rations they were issued on March 4, the famished Rebel soldiers began scouring the immediate area for food.
 The sparsely populated countryside provided only a fraction of the food and forage the army needed to subsist.
 Hundreds of stragglers searching for food never returned.
 By late March, what remained of the army reassembled at Van Buren, Arkansas.

 The Aftermath of the Battle of Pea Ridge

 The Battle of Pea Ridge was a resounding Union victory.
 The Confederates suffered approximately 2,000 casualties (killed. wounded, and missing/captured), compared to 1,384 federal losses.
-The Rebels failed to capitalize on one of the few battles during the war in which they significantly outnumbered their enemy.
+The Confederates failed to capitalize on one of the few battles during the war in which they significantly outnumbered their enemy.

 The victory secured federal control of Missouri, and it enabled the Union to focus on other areas in the Mississippi Valley.
 Curtis continued to pursue Van Dorn through Arkansas, but never caught him.
 At the request of General P. G. T. Beauregard, Van Dorn abandoned Arkansas in April, moving his command to Corinth, Mississippi, to prepare for a grand assault on Major General Ulysses S. Grant and his Army of Tennessee at Pittsburg Landing, Tennessee.

 In Van Dorn’s absence, Curtis continued his campaign through Arkansas, eventually occupying Helena on the Mississippi River, where he constructed Fort Curtis.
-Fort Curtis served as an important staging area for the Vicksburg Campaign, a training ground for United States Colored Troops, and a safe haven for escaped slaves in Arkansas. for the rest of the war.
+Fort Curtis served as an important staging area for the Vicksburg Campaign, a training ground for the United States Colored Troops, and a safe haven for escaped slaves in Arkansas. for the rest of the war.